 On March 11, 2020, the World Health Organization declared the novel strain of coronavirus, or COVID-19, a global pandemic and recommended containment and mitigation measures worldwide.
-The COVID-19 pandemic has already had a significant impact on economic and market conditions around the world in the first half of 2020 and continues to adversely impact economic activity in retail real estate.
+The COVID-19 pandemic has already had a significant impact on economic and market conditions around the world in the first three quarters of 2020 and continues to adversely impact economic activity in retail real estate.
 The impact of the COVID-19 pandemic continues to evolve and governments and other authorities, including where we own or hold interests in properties, have imposed measures intended to control its spread, including restrictions on freedom of movement, group gatherings and business operations such as travel bans, border closings, business closures, quarantines, stay-at-home, shelter-in-place orders, density limitations and social distancing measures.
 Governments and other authorities have already been forced to, and others may in the future, reinstate these measures or impose new, more restrictive measures, if the risks, or the tenants' and consumers' perception of the risks, related to the COVID-19 pandemic worsen at any time.
-Given the differing consumer demographics and responses to the pandemic and the characteristics and layout of certain properties, the impact of COVID-19 pandemic and these measures, the Company may experience material impacts including changes in the ability to recognize revenue due to changes in our assessment of the probability of collection of lease income and asset impairment charges as a result of changing cash flows generated by our properties.
+Given the differing consumer demographics and responses to the pandemic and the characteristics and layout of certain properties, the impact of COVID-19 and these measures has been, and will continue be, greater on some properties than others.
+As a result of the COVID-19 pandemic and these measures, the Company may experience material impacts including changes in the ability to recognize revenue due to changes in our assessment of the probability of collection of lease income and asset impairment charges as a result of changing cash flows generated by our properties.

-As of June 30, 2020, 199 of our domestic properties, certain of our retailer investments, and certain international properties had reopened.
-All of our retail properties were reopened as of July 10th; however, seven properties in California were subsequently closed on July 15th because of new restrictive governmental orders.
+As of September 30, 2020, 203 of our domestic properties and certain of our retailer investments had reopened.
+All of our domestic retail properties were reopened as of October 7th, but we do not have certainty that additional closures in the future will not be required.
 On average, the Company's retail properties were closed 51 days or approximately 56% of the second quarter.